comgongi/auto-aim/README.md

    - **Model Used**: `"model": "gpt4"`
    - **Judge Model**: `"judge-model": "gpt-4-0613"`

-3. **Auto-Aim-v2 Efficiency Test**
+3. **Auto-Aim Efficiency Test**
-   Auto-Aim-v2 was tested for its adaptive efficiency in achieving the same adversarial goals.
+   Auto-Aim was tested for its adaptive efficiency in achieving the same adversarial goals.
    - **Success Rate**: 100%
    - **Average Iterations**: 4.158
    - **Model Used**: `"model": "gpt4"`
    - **Judge Model**: `"judge-model": "gpt4o"`
-   - **Efficiency Gain**: Auto-Aim-v2 is **18.7x more efficient** compared to traditional methods.
+   - **Efficiency Gain**: Auto-Aim is **18.7x more efficient** compared to traditional methods.

 ## 🧪 Examples